adam-chalmers/wol/README.md

 # WOL

-A simple package that wraps the [wol](https://www.npmjs.com/package/wol) library for ease of use.
+A simple package for sending wake on LAN packets that wraps the [wol](https://www.npmjs.com/package/wol) library for ease of use.